merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 While you may be asking yourself whether or not the findings were driven by contamination, I am looking at the authors' use of the term "*dark matter*" in their manucript and ask myself [when should I move to the countryside and raise chickens](http://merenlab.org/2017/06/22/microbial-dark-matter/){:target="_blank"}.
 But that's just me.

-Interesting findings in this study that are summarized in its title intrigued me to take a another look at their contigs.
+Interesting findings in this study that are summarized in its title intrigued me to take another look at their contigs.
 I was very glad to learn that the authors did make available not only the short reads for metagenomes, but also their assembly results.
 I thank them very much for their observance of open science practices (which is something that is also not as common as it should be).

 ## Downloading and characterizing Kowarsky et al.  contigs